These rules and regulations are the official rules of the Big Bite Challenge Team Series;

-- AOY will be determined by Total weight for the Year, including the Championship
+- AOY, 10% of Membership dues will be paid back to the Team of the Year and will be determined by Total weight for the Year, including the Championship.

-- Ties for overall aggregate limit weight and will be broken by Biggest Bass, In the event a tie still exists, both places will be combined, and monies split evenly.
+- Ties for Big Bass weight will be broken by largest total limit weight, In the event a tie still exists, both places will be combined, and monies split evenly.

 - Participant's agree to submit to a polygraph.